 13 primary school hymns that were 100% certified belters

-From ‘Jerusalem’ to ‘Kumbaya’, these school hymns were absolute anthems back in the day.
+From ‘Jerusalem’ to ‘Kumbaya’, these school hymns were the musical anthems of yonder years.

-Teachers brought them out at the start of the school week to try and cheer us up, and perk us up they surely did.
+Teachers brought out these hummable hymns at the start of the school week to try and cheer us up, and perk us up they surely did.

 He’s Got the Whole World in His Hands